uofa-cmput404/uofa-cmput404.github.io/content/general/project.md

 ## Documentation Requirements

 * Every API endpoint is documented.
+    * When the API endpoint should be used
+    * How the API endpoint should be used
+    * Why the API endpoint should or should not be used
 * Every API endpoint has multiple examples.
 * Every JSON field in both request and response
     * Has a type